-If you want to view the actual data, click the "Back" button.
+If you want to view the actual data, click the "Back to View Mode" button.

 Update multiple amounts at once

-If you "Right-Click" a cell in edit mode, the following options appears:
+If you "Right-Click" a cell in edit mode, the following options appear:

 When you select the "Edit multiple cash flow amounts", then a special update screen pops up: